-Experts have found that breastfeeding has many benefits – for babies, and also for their mums.
+Breastfeeding has many benefits – especially for babies, but also for their mums.

-But there might be times when a health professional suggests that you need to give your baby feeds of infant formula, to supplement your breastmilk.
-Sometimes these feeds are needed to make sure your baby gets enough to eat.
+But there might be times when a health professional suggests that your baby needs extra nutrition from infant formula, as well as your breastmilk.
+This is called supplementing breastfeeding.

-A baby might need extra feeds if he:
+A baby might need extra feeds if she:

 - has a very low birth weight (under 1500 gm)

-- is born very pre-term (at less than 32 weeks of gestational age)
+- is born very premature (at less than 32 weeks of gestational age)

-Sometimes a mother might become ill (for example, get a severe infection) or might have had previous breast surgery and can’t breastfeed.
+Sometimes a mother might become ill – for example, get a severe infection – or might have had previous breast surgery and can’t breastfeed for a few days.

-If you think your baby might need extra feeds, or if you or your baby are too unwell to breastfeed, talk to your doctor, maternal and child health nurse or lactation consultant
+If you think your baby might need extra feeds, or if you or your baby is too unwell to breastfeed, talk to your midwife, child and family health nurse, lactation consultant

-When your baby has a feed from a bottle and not from your breast, you might notice:
+When your baby has a feed from a bottle of formula and not from your breast, you might notice: